Rudxain/Samsung-rants/index.md

 ### Obnoxious screenshot gesture

-The only way to take a screen capture is to make an "Palm swipe" gesture, which is an "Advanced Feature™".
+The only way to take a screen capture is to make a "Palm swipe" gesture, which is an "Advanced Feature™".

 Sometimes, it fails to recognize the gesture, causing a UI touch at a random place.